 I’m so pleased to be sharing this fab and very topical activity from Kelly at Domestic Goddesque.
-Thanks so much for sharing Kelly, we love how you turned your observations of the floods into a fun science activity.
+Thanks so much for sharing Kelly.
+We love how you turned your observations of the floods into a fun science activity.

-January has seen more than double the usual annual rainfall for us in the South East.
+January has seen more than double the usual annual rainfall in the South East.
 In fact, it has been the wettest January for over 100 years.
 Little surprise that last week, we didn’t make it to school one day because the road was flooded.

 - Water in the sea is heated by the sun and turns into “air”